ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 You can make your data inaccessible but retain it on the cloud by removing IAM authorization to use that root key.

 When you [authorize use](/docs/account?topic=account-serviceauth#serviceauth) of your root key, you grant permission for IBM to use the key to encrypt your resource.
-Authorization is done at the key management service level through IAM, when you authorize service between your service (for example, Cloud Block Storage) and the key management service you set up. (for example, {{site.data.keyword.keymanagementserviceshort}}).
+Authorization is done at the key management service level through IAM, when you authorize service between your service (for example, Cloud Block Storage) and the key management service.

 You can remove any authorization between services in your account when you have the Administrator role on the target service (in this case, the key management service).
-If you remove any access policies created by the source service for its dependent services, the source service is unable to complete the workflow or access the target service.
+If you remove an access policy that was created by the source service for its dependent services, the source service is unable to complete the workflow or access the target service.

-Because the root keys are under your control, you don't have to contact IBM to remove authorization.
+Because the root keys are under your control, you don't need to contact IBM to remove authorization.

-Do not remove IAM authorization between Cloud Block Storage and the KMS instance and then delete a block storage volume, snapshot, or image resource.
-This causes the root key in the KMS instance to remain registered with the deleted resource.
-You must delete all BYOK volumes, snapshots, or images before removing IAM authorization.
+Do not remove IAM authorization between Cloud Block Storage and the KMS instance, and then delete a block storage volume, snapshot, or image resource.
+Such action causes the root key in the KMS instance to remain registered with the deleted resource.
+You must delete all BYOK volumes, snapshots, or images before you remove the IAM authorization.
 {: important}

-To make your data inaccessible, but retain it on the IBM Cloud:
+To make your data inaccessible, but retain it on the {{site.data.keyword.cloud_notm}}:

 1. [Remove IAM authorization](/docs/account?topic=account-serviceauth#remove-auth) from the source Cloud Block Storage service to your target key management service instance.
-1. [Stop all virtual server instances](/docs/vpc?topic=vpc-managing-virtual-server-instances#stop-and-start) that have attached encrypted volumes secured by that root key.
+1. [Stop all virtual server instances](/docs/vpc?topic=vpc-managing-virtual-server-instances#stop-and-start) with attached encrypted volumes that are secured by that root key.

 You can also [disable a root key](#byok-disable-root-keys), which suspends the key and temporarily revokes access to it.

 ## Viewing events in the {{site.data.keyword.at_full_notm}}
 {: #byok-activity-tracker-events}

-Use the Activity Tracker to verify user-initiated activities that change the state of your key management service.
+Use the Activity Tracker to verify user-initiated activities that change the state of your keys in the key management service.

-Due to the sensitivity of the information for an encryption key, when an event is generated as a result of an API call to the key management service, the event that is generated does not include detailed information about the key.
+Due to the sensitivity of the information, when an event is generated as a result of an API call to the KMS, the event doesn't include detailed information about the key.
 Instead, it includes a correlation ID that you can use to identify the key internally in your cloud environment.
 The correlation ID is a field that is returned as part of the `correlationId` field.

 ### Activity Tracker events for key rotation
 {: #byok-key-rotation-events}

 When you initiate activity in the KMS to rotate and manage your root keys, Activity Tracker events are generated.
-These events are particular to {{site.data.keyword.keymanagementserviceshort}}, but similar events are generated for HPCS.
+These events are particular to {{site.data.keyword.keymanagementserviceshort}}, but similar events are generated for {{site.data.keyword.hscrypto}}, too.

 * When you list keys, a `kms.secrets.list` event is generated.
 * When you rotate a root key, a `kms.secrets.rotate` event is generated.
-* When you manually rewrap a data encryption key (DEK) using the new key material, a `kms.secrets.rewrap` event is generated.
+* When you manually rewrap a data encryption key (DEK) with new key material, a `kms.secrets.rewrap` event is generated.
-* If you initially imported a root key using an import token and use the import token to rotate a key, a `kms.secrets.ack-rotate` event is generated.
+* If you initially imported a root key by using an import token and use the import token to rotate a key, a `kms.secrets.ack-rotate` event is generated.
 * When you retrieve a key, the `requestData.keyType` field includes the type of key that was retrieved.
-* The `responseData.keyState` field includes the integer that correlates to the state of the key, which include these key state values: Pre-activation = 0, Active = 1, Suspended = 2, Deactivated = 3, and Destroyed = 5.
-For more information on key states, see [Key states and transitions](/docs/key-protect?topic=key-protect-key-states#key-transitions).
+* The `responseData.keyState` field includes the integer that correlates to the state of the key.
+The integers correlate with these key state values: Pre-activation = 0, Active = 1, Suspended = 2, Deactivated = 3, and Destroyed = 5.
+For more information about key states, see [Key states and transitions](/docs/key-protect?topic=key-protect-key-states#key-transitions).
-* When you authorize that a key be deleted, a `kms.secrets.setkeyfordeletion` event is generated.
+* When you authorize the deletion of a key, a `kms.secrets.setkeyfordeletion` event is generated.
 The `responseData.keyState` field includes the integer that correlates to deleted state (5).
-* The `responseData.totalResources` field includes the total amount of key versions associated with the key.
+* The `responseData.totalResources` field includes the total number of key versions that are associated with the key.
 * The `responseData.eventAckData.newKeyVersionId` field includes the unique identifier of the latest key version.

-For additional key rotation events that indicate a successful rotation, see these [key rotation events](/docs/key-protect?topic=key-protect-at-events#rotate-key-registrations-success).
-For information about all Activity Tracker events in {{site.data.keyword.keymanagementserviceshort}}, see [{{site.data.keyword.at_full_notm}} events](/docs/vpc?topic=vpc-at-events).
+For more information about key rotation events that indicate a successful rotation, see these [key rotation events](/docs/key-protect?topic=key-protect-at-events#rotate-key-registrations-success).
+For more information about all Activity Tracker events in {{site.data.keyword.keymanagementserviceshort}}, see [{{site.data.keyword.at_full_notm}} events](/docs/vpc?topic=vpc-at-events).

 ### Example key rotation event
 {: #byok-activity-tracker-key-rotation-example}
-{: api}

 The following JSON example shows a `kms.secrets.rotate` event when a root key is rotated.